mogomaa79/CMU_bomb_lab/README.md

 ## Phase 5

 1. **String Length Check:**
    - The code calls the `string_length` function to determine the length of the input string.
-If the length is not 6, the bomb explodes.
+Then it uses the instruction `cmpl	$6, %eax`, meaning if the length is not 6, the bomb explodes.

 2. **Character Transformation Loop:**
    - The function then enters a loop, iterating over each character of the input string.
-   - For each character, it performs a bitwise AND operation with 1111 and accesses an array hidden in memory with the resulting index.
+   - For each character, it performs a bitwise AND operation with 1111 to get the last byte of the hexadecimal representation of the character `andl	$15, %edx`.
-   - The obtained values are stored in a new string.
+   For example, lowercase 'a' is encoded in ASCII as 97 or 0x61.
+So the last byte is 0001.
+Transforming that into an index 1, and so on for any character input.
+   - It then accesses an character array of shuffled letters hidden in memory with the resulting index of each character and stores the returned character in a new string.

 3. **Comparison with "flyers":**
    - After the loop, the new string is compared with the constant string "flyers."